Jesse Malin

 Jesse Malin (born January 26, 1967) is an American rock musician, guitarist, and songwriter.
 He began his performing career in the New York hardcore band Heart Attack, and rose to prominence as vocalist of D Generation.
-Since 2015, he is a solo recording artist, having recorded numerous albums including the Lucinda Williams-produced Sunset Kids.
+Since 2000, he has been a solo recording artist, having recorded numerous albums including the Lucinda Williams-produced Sunset Kids.
 Over the course of his career, Malin has collaborated with Bruce Springsteen, Billie Joe Armstrong of Green Day, Ryan Adams and numerous other musicians.